 Equalizers are one of the most common effects in this category and you can find an Equalizer almost everywhere that you find a Volume Control.
 It is built into your amp, your mixing board, almost everywhere you look.
 EQs work by using different values of Capacitors to target a certain range of frequencies, and a slider or Volume knob to “Turn Down” (filter to ground) those frequencies.
 Most EQs are passive, meaning they can only turn down the volume of the frequencies that they target.

 Continue reading “Filter – Understanding How Guitar Effects Work”

 The Vox V846-HW Hand Wired Wah Pedal is a reissue of the grandfather of all wah pedals, the Vox V846.
 This classic was used by Jimi Hendrix, Eric Clapton and countless others.

 The Vox V846-HW Hand Wired Wah Pedal, as the name suggests, is hand wired on a turret style board.
 Continue reading “Vox V846-HW Hand Wired Wah Pedal”

-In Bad Horsie mode the wah tone and Q are set to Steve Vai’s precise specifications.
+As it’s designed to be used with the guitar, the bass, or the keyboard, the Steve Vai Bad Horsie 2 has two modes of operation, and in Bad Horsie, the wah tone and Q are set to Steve Vai’s precise specifications.
+In the Contour mode, you can set your own sound by adjusting the frequency and wah level to suit your needs.
 Continue reading “Morley Steve Vai Bad Horsie 2 Electro-Optical Contour Wah Pedal”